opensearch-project/opensearch-spark/docs/ppl-lang/ppl-view-command.md

-## PPL `project` command
+## PPL `view` command

 ### Description
-Using `project` command to materialize a query into a dedicated view:
+Using `view` command to materialize a query into a dedicated view:
-In some cases it is required to construct a projection view (materialized into a view) of the query results.
+In some cases it is required to construct a view (materialized into a view) of the query results.
-This projection can be later used as a source of continued queries for further slicing and dicing the data, in addition such tables can be also saved into a MV table that are pushed into OpenSearch and can be used for visualization and enhanced performant queries.
+This view can be later used as a source of continued queries for further slicing and dicing the data, in addition such tables can be also saved into a MV table that are pushed into OpenSearch and can be used for visualization and enhanced performant queries.

-The command can also function as an ETL process where the original datasource will be transformed and ingested into the output projected view using the ppl transformation and aggregation operators
+The command can also function as an ETL process where the original datasource will be transformed and ingested into the output view using the ppl transformation and aggregation operators

 **### Syntax
-`PROJECT (IF NOT EXISTS)? viewName (USING datasource)?
+`VIEW (IF NOT EXISTS)? viewName (USING datasource)?
 (OPTIONS optionsList)?
 (PARTITIONED BY partitionColumnNames)? location?`

 - **viewName**
 Specifies a view name, which may be optionally qualified with a database name.